ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

-## ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost
+# Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost

 ### 1. **Understanding the Problem**